nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/configuring-the-elasticsearch-mapping.md

 {{! /excerpt}}

-Here are some examples of common changes of the Elasticsearch mapping.
+Nuxeo comes with a default mapping that can work with custom fields of your schemas, but in a limited way.
+To leverage the search capabilities of Elasticsearch you need to define your own mapping, for instance in the following cases:

+*   use of a non English or a custom analyzer
+*   use a specific NXQL operators on a custom field: `ILIKE`, `ecm:fulltext.custom`, `STARTSWITH`
+*   exclude field from the full-text search
+*   sort on a custom field that may not exist

-All examples below should be done in a [custom template that redefines the Elasticsearch mapping]({{page page='elasticsearch-setup#changingelasticsearchmapping'}}).
-This way the mapping reference stay on the Nuxeo configuration side.
-If you update the mapping directly on the Elasticsearch side your changes will be lost when Nuxeo is performing a full repository reindexing.
+To do this you need to create your own [custom template that redefines the Elasticsearch mapping]({{page page='elasticsearch-setup#changingelasticsearchmapping'}}).
+This way the mapping reference stay on the Nuxeo configuration side and you should not update the mapping directly on the Elasticsearch side.

+Nuxeo updates the mapping on Elasticsearch only when:
+*  the Elasticsearch index does not exist
+*  a full repository reindexing is performed

 ## Customizing the Language